urbit/urbit.org-reloaded/content/breach.md

 ## TL;DR

-A network breach is coming up on ~2020.12.7.
+*Last updated ~2020.12.6*

-Unlike past breaches, this one comes with a tool to export and reimport all of your data so that you don't lose anything; we call it `flagday`.
+A network breach is coming up on Tuesday, ~2020.12.8.

-This tool and documentation on its usage will be made available on or before ~2020.12.4.
+Unlike past breaches, this one comes with a tool to export and reimport all of your data so that you don't lose anything; we call it `flagday` (details below).

 This document will be kept up-to-date throughout the process, and updates will be issued via Twitter [here](https://twitter.com/tloncorporation/).